NCBI-Codeathons/pubmed-codeathon-team2/README.md

 **4] Integration into a single pipeline**

-**5] Performing a statistical test - `Pearson's Chi-squared test` to compare above distributions to the baseline distributions**
+**5] Performing a statistical test (Pearson's Chi-squared test)` to compare above distributions to the baseline distributions**
 ## Final Dataset
-- The provided search history file contained approximately `7 million` unique PMIDs
+- The provided search history file contained approximately **7 million** unique PMIDs
 - The ten most popular queries retrieved included:
     * breast cancer, alzheimer's disease, covid 19, cancer, lung cancer, obesity, multiple sclerosis, diabetes mellitus, gastric cancer, and ferroptosis
 - The bottom ten queries (chosen from approximately 600 candidates) included:
-    * allergies, cardiac ischemia, neurodegenerative disease, depression in older adults, adverse drug reactions, neuroinflammation, vasculitis, hypoxia, acute kidney injury, pulmonary embolism
+    * allergies, cardiac ischemia, neurodegenerative disease, depression in older adults, adverse drug reactions, neuroinflammation, vasculitis, hypoxia, acute kidney injury, and pulmonary embolism
 - For each algorithm, we considered top 100 results returned as the baseline
+## Results
+- High-frequency searches:
+    * The most recent citations (via date sort) were much less likely to have full text available
+    * This is probably due to publisher embargos on full-text access
+- Running statistical tests using the top 100 results as a baseline:
+    * No significant difference in full-text availability, structured abstract status, or presence of an abstract were uncovered
+    * This indicates that the bias in ranking was not introduced for high frequency vs low frequency searches

 ## Dependencies
 - Python version >= 3